alexrigler/seam-demo/README.md

 * You can submit everything in a single file with “//... later on” comments in between requests

 Elements of a solid answer:
-* Show the exact API routes being used
+* Show the exact API routes being used [Seam API endpoints](https://docs.seam.co/latest/api-clients/overview)
 * Show the important parameters being provided to the Seam API
 * Show some of the side-effects of making API calls to Seam (e.g. Seam programming the code onto the device)
 * Nice code sample formatting, including comments to help the customer understand the purpose of each item.